elm-city-craftworks/notes.practicingruby.com/_posts/2013-06-14-writing-course-3.md

 ## What to expect from this workshop

-After your application has been accepted and you're all paid up, you'll be given two projects to work on before the day of the
-course: an open-ended writing prompt for a
-4-6 page article, and a reading exercise where you compare an early stage draft of a real article to its finished product to explore what was changed and why.
+After your application has been accepted and you're all paid up, you'll be given two projects to work on in advance: an open-ended writing prompt for a 4-6 page article, and a reading exercise where you compare an early stage draft of a real article to its finished product to explore what was changed and why.